 - Work with nationally renowned faculty.
 Courses are taught by nationally-recognized faculty in Temple’s College of Public Health and Beasley School of Law, who conduct innovative research on policies and laws concerning controlled substances, chronic disease, concussion, and other health-related areas.

 The 12-credit, four-course certificate program is available either as an independent program or as a supplement to your primary graduate degree at Temple University.
-You can complete the certificate entirely online on a part-time basis, finishing in two years or less.
+You can complete the certificate on a part-time basis through a combination of online and in-person classes, finishing in two years or less.

 Tuition and Fees